 No matter how good the cloud is, and whether the service provider has achieved ISO 27000 security requirements, VideoCentric believe that many organisations would be better off with hosting a recording server on-premise.
 Risk is involved with recording conferences, and sensitive information is being stored, so to ensure recordings are not lost through transport, intercepted or damaged, a private on-premise solution should be considered.
 Speak to VideoCentric about our private hosted recording services, and other private recording solutions.

-With over 8 years offering Video-as-a-Service, VideoCentric have being providing a cloud video conferencing for longer than most Video Conferencing Resellers have been in business!
-As an expert in video conferencing hardware, alongside our extensive cloud knowledge, we can provide you with the unbiased information to help you choose whether to move into the cloud, invest in on-premise infrastructure, or create a solution that brings the best of both worlds together.
+With almost a decade offering Video-as-a-Service, VideoCentric have being providing a cloud video conferencing for longer than most Video Conferencing resellers have been in business!
+As an expert in video conferencing hardware and software solutions, alongside our extensive cloud knowledge, we can provide you with the unbiased information to help you choose whether to move into the cloud, invest in on-premise infrastructure, or create a solution that brings the best of both worlds together.